benhook1013/space-game/TASKS.md

 ## Enhancements

-- [x] Pause/resume overlay toggled via HUD and Escape key.
+- [x] Pause overlay with resume and menu options, toggled via HUD and Escape key.